From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling: Theoretical Model

 \section{Theoretical Model}

 Our theoretical model is based on the Monte-Carlo (MC) calculation of the dynamics of a closed three-dimensional triangulated self-avoiding vesicle with a spherical topology (Fig.\ref{fig:interaction_schematic})~\cite{Fonari2019,sadhu2021modelling,sadhu2023minimal} (See SI sections S1-S3 and Method and material for details).
 Within this model we denote the bare membrane nodes in blue, and the nodes containing the CMC in red.
+The active protrusive forces, representing the result of actin polymerization, are applied in the direction of the outwards local normal, at the locations of the CMC.
+In the present model we do not describe any contractile forces that can result from the activity of myosin-II motors.
+While myosin-II contractility affects the efficiency of phagocytosis and mostly gets activated during the late stages of the process, it is not an essential component \cite{sosale_2015_cell,Vorselen2021_elife, Jaumouill2019_Nat_cell_bio}.
+These observations allow us to focus here on the regulation of the crucial recruitment of the actin cytoskeleton and its resultant protrusive forces, which dominate the phagocytosis process.
+Future extensions of our model will explore the role of contractile forces.

-The active protrusive forces, representing the result of actin polymerization, are applied at the locations of the CMC.
-Our model is purely a membrane model, and it does not include any information about the details of the actin network inside the vesicle or the internal structure of the cell, such as organelles (nucleus) or bulk elastic deformations and their associated energy cost.
+Our model is purely a membrane model, and it does not include any information about the details of the actin network inside the cell or the internal structure of the cell, such as organelles (nucleus) or bulk elastic deformations and their associated energy cost.

 Here we developed our previous model to allow for the interaction between two dynamic vesicles (Fig.\ref{fig:interaction_schematic}).
 As a first step, we find the nodes that are adjacent between the two vesicles (Fig.\ref{fig:interaction_schematic}A).
 Such proximal nodes are restricted in their MC moves, as we do not allow the two vesicles to pass through each other.
 We need to check any such pair of vertices from different vesicles (Fig.\ref{fig:interaction_schematic}B, Fig.S1).